Thinking of volunteering at a wildlife sanctuary in Africa? Read this article first!

 Reputable sanctuaries work hard to differentiate themselves from less ethical facilities and most are supported or affiliated with a conservation organisation.
 Do some digging into the background of your sanctuary project and see who it supports and who they are associated with.
 Look for any positive or negative reviews or scientific case studies which have been written about the volunteer programme or facility.

 African animals suffer at the hands of humans and one of the most essential areas where sanctuaries can have an influence is within the local community.
-Sanctuaries which take steps to educate communities on animal welfare, the bush meat and exotic pet trades are usually those which have long term wildlife conservation at heart.
+Sanctuaries which take steps to educate communities on animal welfare and the illegal wildlife trade are those which have long term wildlife conservation at heart.
 Everybody wishes that sanctuaries weren’t needed, and it is only through community education and awareness raising that attitudes towards the treatment and protection of animals can be changed.

 6. What impact do volunteers have on the welfare of the animals?

-For an animal lover, heading to Africa and working in an animal sanctuary sounds very tempting and in the right place, with the right support, volunteers can make a positive difference.
-But there are too many programmes where volunteers support money-making enterprises which have nothing to do with conservation.
-These are projects which take animals illegally from the wild and separate babies from their mothers, to stock their facility with cute animals for volunteers and tourist interacts.
+For an animal lover, heading to Africa and working in an animal sanctuary sounds very tempting.
+In the right place, with the right support, volunteers can make a positive difference.
+But there are too many wildlife sanctuary programmes where volunteers support money-making enterprises which have nothing to do with conservation.
+These are projects which separate babies from their mothers to stock their facility with cute animals for volunteers and tourists.

 7. Is your sanctuary actually a zoo?

 Sanctuaries, by definition, take in and care for animals which have been abandoned, abused or neglected.
-The murkiness comes when considering if, when and how these animals can be released or re-homed.
-Sanctuaries do not, in general, exhibit their animals to the general public or for the benefit of tourists, unless there is a strong educational purpose which will have a long term benefit for the animals.
+The murkiness comes when considering if, when and how these animals can be released.
+Sanctuaries should not, in general, exhibit their animals to the general public or tourists, unless there is a strong educational purpose that will have a long term benefit for the animals.